 For more information, please check the BX7200 User Manual, pages 26-28.

 The process for cleaning the SmartSource Professional and Expert series scanners is identical, as they are mechanically the same.
 Most of the time, a simple cleaning with a standard Digital Check cleaning card is all that’s needed to keep your device operating smoothly.

 There is no special cleaning mode for the SmartSource Pro or Expert series; start by opening whichever program you use for scanning checks.
 Make sure it is in single-feed mode, and that ANY ENDORSING OR FRANKING OPTIONS ARE TURNED OFF!
-Running the inkjet printer during the cleaning process will ruin the card and spread ink all over the paper path and cameras.
+Running the inkjet printer during the cleaning process will ruin the card and spread ink all over the paper path and the image sensors.